fdantasb/amaro_backend/README.md

 Propose and describe a detailed solution (modules, classes, conditions, actions and points of entry) of how to customize the promotion mechanism according to the following criteria:
 Send Free Shipping to a specific freight option
 Carts with a value greater than R$ 200,00
+R-> From Core Extension with have a integration with the PPS (Promotion Pricing Service).
+We have a listener in Hybris for the price of the cart that checks if it's eligible for the promotion of free shipping.
+We need to custom at least 2 central services:

+-CalculationService
+-PromotionsService

 3 - Integration to TMS
 Provide and describe a detailed Hybris customization solution (modules, classes, and entry points) to integrate with the external Transportation Management System (TMS) mechanism for operations:
 Price
+R -> We need to configure the adapter to receive information, then go to publisher and then go to the processor to finally update the price.
+All this changes are made in SAP Commerce extension.
 Shipping request
+R -> In Order Management we need to got to ShippingDateStrategy and customize it, paying attention on spring configuration and the strategy.